remarkablegames/knitbone-rituals/README.md

 👁️ **KnitBone: Rituals** is a roguelike deckbuilding card game where you battle entities.

-> _Knitbone: Rituals_ is a standalone spinoff of the original visual novel, [KnitBone](https://remarkablegames.itch.io/knitbone).
+> _KnitBone: Rituals_ is a standalone spinoff of the original visual novel, [KnitBone](https://remarkablegames.itch.io/knitbone).
 >
 > This time, Ryohei drags you into another of his “guided rituals”... and before you know it, you’re pulled straight into a TV, trapped in a surreal world of cards, combat, and strange symbols.